-- (1) Any person who, with intent to mislead any tribunal in any judicial proceeding- - (a) fabricates evidence by any means other than perjury or counselling or procuring the commission of perjury; or - (b) knowingly makes use of such fabricated evidence;

-(2) The offender can not be arrested without warrant.
+- (1) Any person who, with intent to mislead any tribunal in any judicial proceeding- - (a) fabricates evidence by any means other than perjury or counselling or procuring the commission of perjury; or - (b) knowingly makes use of such fabricated evidence; is guilty of a crime, and is liable to imprisonment for 7 years. - (2) The offender can not be arrested without warrant.